kijmaster/Hobb/README.md

 Hobb
 ====

-Simple javascript modal component working with backbone views
+Hobb is a simple modal javascript modal component.
+For historic this was first working with backbone views and model, therefore there still piece of code related to this frameword.
+Feel free to remove it if you are not interrested in.